 FIRST Robotics Canada recognizes the tremendous benefits of diversity, and since its inception in 2001 has encouraged equality and inclusion in all its programs.
 FIRST Canada and the Murai family are proud to announce the “Canadian Women in STEM Award” scholarship of $10,000 to encourage and support high school girls who wish to pursue post-secondary education and a career in a STEM field.
 The ideal candidate would be someone who has demonstrated strong leadership, is fanatical about science and technology and wants to motivate positive change in the community.

 The FIRST Canada Scholarship Committee will select the scholarship recipients.
 A total of one scholarship will be awarded per school calendar year.
-One winner will be announced at the 2019 FIRST Ontario Provincial Championship.
+One winner will be announced in 2021.

 - Be currently enrolled, or have been enrolled, in a Canadian high school.